I have lost confidence in myself and doubt my own judgement. How can I rebuild it?

 It was a particular encounter this summer that made me realise that these elements alternate.
 They come and go in a confidence cycle.
 And given that I love a pun, you will appreciate my joy in reporting that this lightbulb moment happened whilst riding my bike.

 As I rolled sweat-soaked and dehydrated into the first of 10 checkpoints on a 4,400 km race in late June, I felt both relief and euphoria.
 It was day two and I already had 400 km and 20 hours of riding time under my belt.
-Checkpoints were to be unmanned, so I was surprised and delighted to see the race director there with his camera.
+Checkpoints were to be unmanned, so I was surprised and delighted to see a race official there with his camera.
 It had only been two days since we started, but the searing heat meant it had already felt like a week.
 With only a handful of riders on the start line, human contact had been minimal, so the shared moment gave me a real boost.

 I say hit because the effect on me was more like a physical blow.

-Shame surged first, followed by anger and then a tsunami of imposter-type feelings.
+I felt shame, followed by anger and then a tsunami of imposter-type feelings.
 You’re the worst rider.
 You’re not good, strong, or brave enough.
 You shouldn’t be here.
+My smile froze as my mind raced to process the internal conflict: do not show him what you are feeling.

 Not long after our exchange the sun started to set.

-Dealing with this stuff when you have time to reflect out of the office is all very well, but how does the confidence cycle work when your colleague is doing all they can to stick a spoke in your wheel?
+However, I realise that dealing with this stuff when you have time to reflect out of the office is all very well, but how does the confidence cycle work when your colleague is doing all they can to stick a spoke in your wheel?

 We’ve all had the passive-aggressive observation about our line-management approach which hints at some fatal flaw.
 Or a helpful colleague’s suggestion that we do something differently, just when we thought we had it dialled.
 This is when doubt creeps in, we question our judgement, and our confidence can ebb.